1-day Norfolk Autumn Birding Tour - Birding the Northwest Norfolk Coast

 We will then walk along the sea wall as far as the sand dunes, adjacent to the excellent Norfolk Ornithologists Association (NOA) Holme Nature Reserve.
 Here we will find many of the species mentioned above plus some new additions, likely to include Common Shelduck, Little Egret, Eurasian Spoonbill, Great Cormorant, Eurasian Skylark, and European Stonechat.
 The dunes near the path are a good place to search for rarer migrants such as Desert Wheatear, Snow Bunting, Lapland Longspur (Bunting), and in late autumn this has become a reliable spot to find Horned (Shore) Lark.

-Snow Bunting arrive in Norfolk in late autumn and finding one is a really enjoyable experience, just look at that face!
+Lapland Longspurs arrive in Norfolk in late autumn and finding one of these rare migrants is a really enjoyable experience!

 After covering this area, we will retrace our steps and explore an area of reedbed and woodland to the east of the harbor.
 Early in autumn, this is a good area to find migrant passerines like Eurasian Reed Warbler, Willow Warbler, Common Chiffchaff, Eurasian Blackcap, Spotted Flycatcher, and European Pied Flycatcher.
 The reedbed can also hold small numbers of the beautiful Bearded Reedling (Tit).
 We will then head back to the car park and move on to our next site.
 Before beginning the next part of our tour, we will stop at the nearby Royal Society for the Protection of Birds (RSPB) Titchwell Marsh Nature Reserve for a toilet break if required.